tldr-pages/tldr/pages/common/xml.md

 `xml {{subcommand}} {{options}} {{path/to/input.xml|URI}}`

-- Execute a subcommand using standard input and standard output:
+- Execute a subcommand using the standard input and standard output:

 `xml {{subcommand}} {{options}}`